 You can also sort categories using the other columns in the Category Table.
 Your categories will be rearranged according to the column you’ve selected (i.e. Name, Count, etc.) …

-The search feature is useful if your site has a large number of categories.
-To locate a specific category, type in a keyword into the search field and click on the ‘Search Categories’ button …
+Search for categories by typing in a keyword into the search field and clicking on the ‘Search Categories’ button …

-To specify how many categories to display per page, click on the ‘Screen Options’ tab in the top right-hand side of your screen …
+To select how many categories per category page, click on the ‘Screen Options’ tab on the top right-hand side of your screen …

-Enter the number of categories per page you would like to display in the Categories > Pagination > Number of items per page: field.
-If you want, you can also hide some or all of the columns (e.g. ‘Description’, ’Count’, etc.), and click Apply …
+Input the number of categories per page you would like to display in the Category Table in the Categories > Pagination > Number of items per page: field.
+If you want, you can also hide some or all of the columns (e.g. ‘Description’, ‘Slug’, etc.), and click Apply to update your settings …

 (Screen Options – Categories settings)

-A list of all the posts assigned to the selected category will display in your Table of Posts…
+A list of all posts assigned to that category will display in your Posts Table…

 (Posts grouped by category)